 Hazem Kandil is the Cambridge University Lecturer in Political Sociology and Fellow of St Catharine’s College.
 He studies power relations in revolution and war, focusing on the Middle East, Western Europe, and North America.

-Kandil received the 2014 Philip Leverhulme Prize, which funds his current projects on the development of the US war doctrine, and the relationship between conscription and democracy in France and Egypt.
+Kandil received the Philip Leverhulme Prize (2014), and a CRASSH ProFutura Scientia Fellowship (2016), which fund his current projects on the development of the US war doctrine, and the relationship between conscription and democracy in France and Egypt.

 Kandil, H. (2016) The Power Triangle: Military, Security, and Politics in Regime Change, Oxford University Press

 Kandil, H. (2014) Inside the Brotherhood, Polity Press; updated paperback September 2016

 Kandil, H. (2012) Soldiers, Spies, and Statesmen: Egypt’s Road to Revolt, Verso, updated paperback 2013

 Kandil, H. (2015) 'Why Islamists Count?', Cambridge Review of International Affairs 28(2)